Forecasting: a passion for several years

 Chief Economist and Strategist at Market Securities since 2011, I have been awarded by Bloomberg the title of Top Forecaster of the U.S. Economy (2012-2020), Eurozone Economy (2015-2019) and Chinese Economy (2017-2020).
 I also won the Forecaster of the Year contest organized by MarketWatch in 2020.

 At the service of institutional investors and the public sector

 My research is aimed at a wide range of global institutional investors (banks, insurance companies, management companies, pension funds, etc.) but also public bodies (governments, central banks, etc.).
 I am regularly consulted by the French Ministry for the Economy and Finance.

 Intended for institutional investors, some of my analyses are freely available via press articles, contributions or television appearances.
-With more than 70,000 followers on Twitter, Focus Economics (#27) and Richtopia (#63) have ranked me among the most influential economists of the world.
+With more than 100,000 followers on social networks (more than 80.000 on Twitter), Focus Economics (#27) and Richtopia (#63) have ranked me among the most influential economists of the world.